 ZQC has been credited with helping to make the Japanese manufacturing industry one of the most efficient in the world.
 Toyota, in particular, is well-known for its implementation of Zero Quality Control, which has helped it become the largest automaker in the world.

 While it has widely been applied in many industries, some aspects of the plan are controversial.
-For example, while some contend that quality by design is vital for prevention work, others assert that zero-defect calls for new designs that are impossible to foresee premature faults beforehand.
+For example, while some contend that quality by design is vital for prevention work, others assert that zero-defect calls for new designs that make it impossible to foresee premature faults beforehand.

 Furthermore, some indications are related to its implementation difficulty and lack of traceability.
-Due to these reasons, many companies abandon zero-defect strategies since their results did not meet expectations.
+Due to these reasons, many companies abandon zero-defect strategies since their results do not meet expectations.

 What is zero-defect manufacturing?